oVirt/ovirt-site/source/architecture/architecture.html.md

 7. Host agent (VDSM) - the oVirt engine communicates with VSDM to request VM related actions on the nodes
 8. Guest Agent - The guest agent runs inside the VM, and provides information on resource usage to the oVirt engine.
 Communication is done over a virtualised serial connection.
 9. AD/IPA - directory services.
 Engine uses them to receive information on users and groups to be used with ovirt's permissions mechanism.
-10. Reports Engine - generates reports on VM resource usage, using Jasper Reports
+10. DWH (Data Warehouse) - The data warehouse component performs ETL on data extracted from the db using Talend , and inserts it to history DB.
-11. DWH (Data Warehouse) - The data warehouse component extracts and synthesizes data from the engine using Talend for later use in reports
+11. Reports Engine - generates reports based on data in history DB, on system resource usage, using Jasper Reports
 12. SPICE client - utility which allows users to access the VMs.

 The sections below will give a description and architectural aspects for each such component.